saawsm/SW22/README.md

 ---

-*This project is a work in-progress (primarily due to part shortages).
-Large changes to the design might occur, without warning.
-Build PCBs at your own risk..*
+*This project is a work in-progress.
+Changes to the design might occur.
+Order PCBs at your own risk..*

 ---